 Linux provides different ways to find and locate files and folders.
 We can use GUI tools like GNOME and KDE file managers or other 3’rd party applications designed for finding files.
-In this tutorial we will look how to find files, folders and directories from command line.
+In this tutorial, we will look at how to find files, folders, and directories from the command line.

-As stated previously there are a lot of tools those can be used to find files and folders.
+As stated previously there are a lot of tools that can be used to find files and folders.
 We will look in detail all of them.
 Here list of these tools.

 findcommand is very featureful command used with a lot of different options.
 More details about

-find command can be found from following tutorial.
+find command can be found from the following tutorial.

 Find Only Files